Cinema of Afghanistan: Reemergence

-Since 2001, the cinema of Afghanistan has slowly started to re-emerge from a lengthy period of silence.
-Before the September 11th attacks, Afghanistan-based Iranian director Mohsen Makhmalbaf attracted world attention to Afghanistan with his Kandahar.
+Since 2001, the cinema of Afghanistan has slowly started to reemerge from a lengthy period of silence.
+Before the September 11th attacks, Afghanistan-based Iranian director Mohsen Makhmalbaf attracted world attention to Afghanistan with Kandahar (2001).
 The film brought the cinema of Afghanistan to the Cannes film festival for the first time in history.
 Later Samira Makhmalbaf, Siddiq Barmak, Razi Mohebi, Horace Shansab, Yassamin Maleknasr and Abolfazl Jalili made a significant contribution to Dari (Persian) cinema in Afghanistan.

 Barmak's first Persian/Pashto film Osama (2003) won several awards at film festivals in Cannes and London.
 Barmak is also director of the Afghan Children Education Movement (ACEM), an association that promotes literacy, culture and the arts, founded by Iranian film director Mohsen Makhmalbaf.
 The school trains actors and directors for the emerging cinema of Afghanistan.
 In 2006 Afghanistan joined the Central Asian and Southern Caucasus Film Festivals Confederation.

 In the 1970s and 1980s, it was not difficult to get women to act in films.
 The war and the Taliban rule changed the situation, but they now are increasingly represented in the cinema of Afghanistan.
 Actresses like Leena Alam, Amina Jafari, Saba Sahar (now also a director) and Marina Gulbahari have emerged over the last decade.

 Apart from cinema in Persian, Pashto cinema is also flourishing in Afghanistan.
 Several Pashto language films have been made since the fall of the Taliban, including some by foreigners like Good Morning Afghanistan (2003) by Camilla Nielsson.

 Kabullywood (2017) is a comedy-drama directed by Louis Meunier that was shot entirely in Kabul.
 As part of the movie, Meunier crowdfunded the renovation of the once-prosperous Aryub Cinema in the city, but without it opening as planned.

 The public cinema industry has not managed to recover, with many cinemas in Kabul either falling into disrepair or attracting low numbers of customers.
 The issue reached national attention at the end of 2020 when the municipality decided to demolish the neglected but historic Cinema Park, sparking protests by activists.